 Heart failure (HF) is a major and growing public health problem in the United States.
-Approximately 5 million patients in this country have HF, and over 550 000 patients are diagnosed with HF for the first time each year (1).
-The disorder is the primary reason for 12 to 15 million office visits and 6.5 million hospital days each year (2).
-From 1990 to 1999, the
+Approximately 5 million patients in this country have HF, and over 550 000 patients are diagnosed with HF for the first time each year.
+The disorder is the primary reason for 12 to 15 million office visits and 6.5 million hospital days each year.
+From 1990 to 1999, the annual number of hospitalizations has increased from approximately 810 000 to over 1 million for HF as a primary or secondary diagnosis.
+In 2001, nearly 53 000 patients died of HF as a primary cause.
+The number of HF deaths has increased steadily despite advances in treatment, in part because of increasing numbers of patients with acute myocardial infarctions (MIs) earlier in life.

-Heart failure is primarily a condition of the elderly (4), and thus the widely recognized "aging of the population" also contributes to the increasing incidence of HF.
-The incidence of HF approaches 10 per 1000 population after age 65 (1), and approximately 80% of patients hospitalized with HF are more than 65 years old (5).
-Heart failure is the most common Medicare diagnosis-related group (i.e., hospital discharge diagnosis), and more Medicare dollars are spent for the diagnosis and treatment of HF than for any other diagnosis (6).
-It has been estimated that in 2005, the total direct and indirect cost of HF in the US will be equal to \$27.9 billion (1).
+Heart failure is primarily a condition of the elderly, and thus the widely recognized "aging of the population" also contributes to the increasing incidence of HF.
+The incidence of HF approaches 10 per 1000 population after age 65, and approximately 80% of patients hospitalized with HF are more than 65 years old.
+Heart failure is the most common Medicare diagnosis-related group (i.e., hospital discharge diagnosis), and more Medicare dollars are spent for the diagnosis and treatment of HF than for any other diagnosis.
+The total estimated direct and indirect costs for HF in 2005 were approximately \$27.9 billion.
+In the United States, approximately \$2.9 billion annually is spent on drugs for the treatment of HF.